COVID-19 Travel Update

 - Follow the department of public health’s preventative measures for illness, including the use of a face mask when in public: dph.georgia.gov/novelcoronavirus

-We encourage our visitors traveling to the area to follow the most up-to-date information and guidance offered by trusted sources including the Centers for Disease Control & Prevention (CDC), Georgia Department of Health, and your local county authorities.
+We encourage our visitors to help keep themselves and others healthy while enjoying our beautiful island.
+This means that while you are out in public, please heed public health advice and wear a mask to mitigate the spread of coronavirus.
+Learn more about what you can do to protect yourself and others through Georgia Governor Kemp’s Georgia Safety Promise, and follow the most up-to-date information and guidance offered by other trusted sources including the Centers for Disease Control & Prevention (CDC), Georgia Department of Health, and your local authorities.